eecs493staff/eecs493staff.github.io/README.md

 - [x] Instructors and their contact info
 - [x] Staff email (under the "Communication" section)
 - [ ] Update previous semester's exemplary final projects in `final-project/README.md`
+- [x] Ensure number of lectures and discussions under the "Participation" section is up to date

 `index.html`